Controlling Goos-H\"anchen shifts in phosphorene via barrier and well: Numerical analysis

-The transmission and GH shift are displayed as a function of the incident angle $\phi$ in Fig. \ref{f3} for $d=10$ nm, $V=2$ eV, $q_2=1/3$, and $V_2=0$.
-Here, the green, blue, and red lines correspond to the enrgies $E=2.8$, $2.9$, and $3$, respectively.
-Fig.~\ref{f31} demonstrates how GH shift is an odd function of $\phi$.
-We also see that the maximum absolute values of the GH shifts increase with an increase in incident energy $E$.
-The appearance of GH shift and its sign change are strongly correlated to the main features of transmission.
-However, unlike the transmission, the GH shift is anti-symmetric (odd function) with respect to the origin ($\phi=0$).
-Fig. \ref{f32} demonstrates that the transmission is symmetric with respect to normal incidence, i.e., ($\phi=0$), and displays behaviors analogous to those seen in \cite{ref24,ref25, ref92}.
-It is worth mentioning that graphene is not subject to a magnetic field, and at normal incidence, Klein tunneling is observed, while this is not the case in phosphorene.
-However, observe that the transmission displays some resonances at specific incident angles, as shown in Fig. \ref{f32}.
-We also see that the transmission probability drops to zero when $\phi$ exceeds a certain critical value.
-This is due to the appearance of an evanescent wave in the barrier.
-We limited ourselves to the three values of $E=(2.8, 2.9, 3) > V=2$, because, for $E>3$, if we increase the incident energy, we can see that the maximum absolute values of the GH shift decrease with an increase of energy, contrary to our case $E<3$.
-Contrary to graphene, we cannot at all observe Klein tunneling, even if we change all parameters.
+Transmission and GH shifts are plotted as functions of incident angle $\phi$ in Fig. \ref{f3} for $d=10$ nm, $V=2$ eV, $q_2=1/3$, and $V_2=0$.
+The green, blue, and red lines correspond to incident energies $E$ = 2.8 eV, 2.9 eV, and 3 eV, respectively.
+Fig.~\ref{f31} shows that the GH shifts are an odd function of $\phi$, exhibiting anti-symmetric behavior around $\phi=0$.
+The maximum absolute values of the GH shifts increase as the incident energy $E$ is increased from 2.8 eV to 3 eV.
+The appearance and sign change of the GH shifts are strongly correlated with the characteristics of the transmission probability, although the GH shifts themselves are anti-symmetric in contrast to symmetric transmission.
+Fig.~\ref{f32} shows that the transmission probability is symmetric about normal incidence ($\phi=0$), showing behavior analogous to previous studies.
+However, the transmission exhibits resonances at certain incident angles, and the probability drops to zero when $\phi$ exceeds a critical value due to evanescent waves in the barrier.
+For incident energies $E >$ 3 eV, the maximum GH shifts are observed to decrease with increasing energy, in contrast to the trend observed for $E < 3$ eV.
+Contrary to graphene, the fermions in phosphorene subjected to double potentials (barrier, well) do not exhibit the Klein tunneling effect.